zhouzhou8899/LNC-Estimation/README.md

 After cloning this repository, proceed to configure the local environment: pip install -r requirements.txt Then run the Python test script: python predict.py test_input is random data for model and code testing only.
+The test model could be changed in the predict.py script.